holohup/can_do/README.md

 ## Can Do
-### ToDo backend app for Cannabis Magazine IL, a home assignement
+### ToDo backend app for Cannabis Magazine IL, a home assignment

 It's a backend app, it provides the API for a TODO frontend.
-Currently, there's no frontend available.
+Currently, there's no front end available.
 You can use **Postman** or any other program of your choice.
 It's developed using the TDD methodology, therefore the main functionality is covered with tests, however, there still could be bugs.
-The API connects to an SQLite database, since we're currently not planning any sorts of high loads, however, a switch to PostgreSQL can be done easily if needed.
-This app provides segregated TODO-lists for each user.
-The authentication is done via a JWT-token (Bearer in headers).
-There API has endpoint to register new users, receive a token and to refresh it, every other action requires a valid token.
+The API connects to an SQLite database since we're currently not planning any sort of high loads, however, a switch to PostgreSQL can be done easily if needed.
+This app provides segregated TODO lists for each user.
+The authentication is done via a JWT token (Bearer in headers).
+The API has an endpoint to register new users, receive a token, and refresh it, every other action requires a valid token.

 ### Installation